Financial Advisor: Job Description

 How to Become a Financial Advisor

-To work as a financial advisor, you will need to earn, at least, a bachelor's degree.
-Majors that offer good preparation for this occupation include finance, economics or accounting.
+Financial advisors need, at least, a bachelor's degree.
+Finance, economics, and accounting are college majors that offer good preparation for this occupation.
 Earning an MBA (Master's of Business Administration) or a master's degree in finance could help you eventually advance into a management position.

 If your job includes selling financial products such as stocks, bonds, and insurance policies, you will need licenses to do so.
 See the Directory Of Securities Laws & Regulations on the North American Securities Administrators Association (NASAA) Web Site for licensing information.
 Financial advisors who manage their clients' investments must register with either the state or the U.S. Securities and Exchange Commission (SEC), depending on the size of the firm for which they work.